csce-315-331-2024a/project-3-full-stack-agile-web-project-3-903-13/README.md

 - Team to continue working on assigned tasks from the Sprint Backlog.
 - Tasks to Add: Order status page.
 - Blockers: No blockers raised during the discussion.

+## Meeting Summary - Sprint 3 Daily Scrum Meeting #3
+Date: 4/27/2024
+Time: 4:30 PM
+Location: Discord

+**Attendance:**
+- Kunal
+- Wyatt
+- Kelvin
+- Karan
+- Aditya
+- Isaac

+**Fist of Five Results:**
+- Average Result: 4.1

+**Discussion Points:**
+- Sprint Backlog:
+  - User Management,Text to speech, Menu Item Customization are done
+- Team to continue working on assigned tasks from the Sprint Backlog.
+- Tasks to Add: None
+- Blockers: No blockers raised during the discussion.

+# Sprint 3 Retrospective Meeting Agenda

+**Objective:**
+The objective of this meeting is to reflect on our Sprint 3 and decide on what else we need to do.

+## Meeting Details
+- **Date:** 4/29/2024
+- **Time:** 6:00 PM
+- **Location:** Discord

+## Agenda Items

+1. **Opening and Welcome**
+   - Welcome all team members to the sprint retrospective meeting
+   - Briefly outline the purpose of the meeting

+2. **Review of Previous Sprint**
+   - Discuss the goals set for the previous sprint
+   - Review what went right during the sprint
+   - Discuss what went wrong or could have been improved

+3. **Procedure Evaluation**
+   - Evaluate the procedures and methodologies used during the sprint
+   - Discuss any inefficientcies or challenges encountered
+   - Brainstorm potential changes or improvements to the process

+4. **Product Backlog Adjustments**
+   - Review the current state of the product backlog
+   - Identify items that were completed, postponed, or encountered issues
+   - Discuss any new items that need to be added or prioritized based on the sprint outcome

+5. **Action Planning**
+   - Collaboratively identify action items to address the issues and captialize on uscess identified during the retrospective

+6. **Meeting Planing**
+   - Discuss meeting times going forward

+7. **Closing**
+   - Summarize key points discussed during the meeting
+   - Express gratitude to the team for their particiaption and contributions